Terra Cotta

 Japes

 Rustle Japes, the faithful butler of Waterhouse, finds himself without a master to serve.
-His desire is to write romance so intense it makes ladies undergarmets catch fire.
+His desire is to write romance so intense it makes ladies undergarments catch fire.

 Parochial Merriweather